NUStatBioinfo/DegNorm/docs/howtos/run_the_pipeline.md

 Raw and estimated coverage data are stored in separate `.pkl` files, one file per chromosome.
 See the [posthoc analysis](../howtos/posthoc_analysis.md) documentation for helper functions to access coverage data.

+A gene that has 100% missing coverage (no coverage found in any RNA-seq sample) will not be run through DegNorm for numerical stability purposes and will therefore not have a coverage matrix stored in any of the `.pkl` files.

 In addition to per-gene coverage matrices, `degnorm` will produce raw and degradation-adjusted read counts, a matrix of degradation index scores, a matrix describing which genes were sent through the baseline selection procedure and when, along with various summary graphics and a pipeline summary report.
 The report will render as an .html file, but if you have `pandoc` installed